chengzhang17/chengzhang17.github.io/_pages/about.md

 News
 ======

-\[Oct.
-2024\] I attended the annual meeting of AI-EDGE Institute at Northeastern University.
+\[July 2025\] One paper is accepted by ACM MobiHoc 2025.

-\[Sept.
-2024\] I got promoted as a reserach scientist at AI-EDGE Institute, Ohio State University.
+\[June 2025\] Two US papents about 5G SNR estimation and BLER prediction, invented when I worked in NVIDIA Corporation, are published.

-\[Aug.
-2024\] One paper was accepted by ACM MobiHoc 2024.
+\[Apr.
+2025\] I will serve as a TPC member of IEEE INFOCOM 2026.

-\[May 2024\] I will serve as a TPC Member of IEEE INFOCOM 2025.
+\[Mar.
+2025\] I receive the Distinguish TPC Member Award by IEEE INFOCOM 2025.